 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 0 / 4

 Educators must practice self-censorship around the status of Western Sahara, as Moroccan law criminalizes debate that calls this into question.
 Other sensitive topics include the monarchy and Islam.
-The University of Tifariti was established in 2013 as the first university in the area claimed by the Polisario.
+The University of Tifariti was established in 2013 as the first university in Polisario-controlled territory.

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 1 / 4